 CréVinn’s approach to IP

-Many of today’s implementations are based on the use of fully programmable Network Processors, which are ideal for solving generic data handling tasks.
+Many of today’s implementations are based on the use of fully programmable Network Processing Units, which are ideal for solving generic data handling tasks.
 This flexibility comes at a price – in silicon area, firmware development and scalability.
 For some applications, this flexibility is not required – although the complexity still often drives the use of fully-programmable network processors.
 The TCP protocol for example may require 15,000 lines of code for a standard implementation.
 Although complex, it’s well understood and reasonably stable, so should not need the flexibility of an NPU.
 CréVinn’s approach is to implement such protocols using custom hardware state machines.